-The origin of the Stevia rebaudiana plant lies in the South American state of Paraguay.
+The origin of the Stevia rebaudiana plant is in the South American country of Paraguay.
 Among the native population, Stevia is also known as sweet herb, Caa-Hee or as Yerba dulce.

 The discovery of Stevia by Moisés Giacomo Santiago Bertoni

-Rebaudi was the first to isolate and name the sweet ingredients from the leaves of the stevia plant.
-The description of the steviosides in their present form goes back to the French chemists M. Bridel and R. Laveille in 1931.
+Rebaudi was the first to isolate and name the sweet Stevia constituents of the leaves of the Stevia plant.
+The description of steviosides in its current form goes back to the French chemists M. Bridel and R. Laveille in 1931.

-The distribution of Stevia
+The spread of Stevia

-Stevia customs and naturopathy
+Stevia Customs and Naturopathy

-Not only the Guarani Indians, but also the Mato Grosso Indian tribes still use stevia as a remedy and sweetener.
-They used liquid Stevia for physical weakness, blood pressure, stomach, intestinal problems, skin and fungal problems.
+Not only the Guarani Indians, but also the Indian tribes of Mato Grosso still use Stevia as a healing and sweetening agent.
+They used liquid Stevia for physical weakness, blood pressure, stomach and intestinal complaints as well as skin and fungal problems.

-In Latin America, medicines containing stevia are now available for asthma, diabetes and influenza, particularly in Argentina, Brazil, Peru and Paraguay.
-An abundance of Stevia tea blends with natural herbs for allergies and obesity can be found in natural food stores or traditional markets in South America.
+In Latin America today, especially in Argentina, Brazil, Peru and Paraguay, medicines with Stevia are offered for asthma, diabetes and flu.
+An abundance of Stevia tea blends with natural herbs for allergies and obesity can be found in health food shops or traditional markets in South America.

 Many Stevia products are now sold in supermarkets and drugstores worldwide.